-No Explain why in the following box or an extra sheet.

-4.5c Are there any other restrictions to installing a British Standard BS6297 drainage field?

-Yes Explain what these are in the following box or an extra sheet.
+Yes No Explain why in the following box or an extra sheet.
+Reference e for the extra sheet. there any other restrictions to installing a British Standard BS6297 drainage field?
+No there any other restrictions to instatting a british Standard B30297 drainage netu: Yes Explain what these are in the following box or an extra sheet.
+165 Explain what these are in the following box of an extra sheet.
+Reference e for the extra sheet.